AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
+Early | Mad King's Mask | An Old Pal's Legacy
-Early | Veil of Tears | Boundless Feeling OR The Lonely Moon Mid | Mad King's Mask / Memory / Rainbow of Absence | The Lonely Moon Late | Key to the Deep or Tin Flask | The Lonely Moon
+Mid |  Memory / Veil of Tears / Rainbow of Absence | The Lonely Moon Late | Key to the Deep or Tin Flask | The Lonely Moon

 !!! note
-    The Lonely Moon is your best helper against F4 Double, and will give you the best chances at getting the Double Bonus.
+    An Old Pal's Legacy is variably the best start in order to start with +3 Kalpas signets straight away.
+This is especially true with Charged Build, as this variant is way stronger than Ultimate for Early game as the damage it offers is more consistent and solid.
+Of course, it still loses against Ultimate's hard scaling towards Mid and Late game, but Early game is a win for Charged.

 Time | Support 1 | Support 2
 :----: | :----: | :----: